admica/prog/README.md

 is presented in an events window.
 The events are hidden by default.
 Clicking the details button shows the scrollable events window.

-Some parameters are easily configurable such as gui dimensions and scrollback history.

 I made this as a simple front end for automated CD/DVD ripping, but just about anything with human readable output should work.
 In the future I may add a counter for the number of progressions and a setting to enable/disable auto-close after subprocess completion.
+Some parameters are configurable such as gui dimensions and scrollback history.

+Example Usage:

+$ python prog.py rsync -avh --progress ~/Downloads/big.iso /nas/

 gibberish.py
 ============